peter-michaleczky/react-task-tracker-ts/README.md

 ### Component properties

-- To use destructured properties ({tile, color} instead of props) in TypeScript:
+- To use destructured properties ({tile, color} instead of one props parameter/attribute) in TypeScript:
   - inline declaration: `const Header = ({title, color}: {title: string, color: string}) => {...`
   - define interface: `const Header = ({title, color}: HeaderProps) => {...`
 - use ? operator to define optional properties
-- use proper event handler types
+- use proper event handler types (see later in Event Handling!)

 Example: